maelstrom-software/maelstrom/doc/book/src/common-config.md

 The default value is `"info"`.

-Most programs output log messages to standard output, though the `maelstrom-client` background process will log them to a file in the state directory.
+Most programs output log messages to standard output or standard error, though the `maelstrom-client` background process will log them to a file in the state directory.